 In the context of the 1940s and 1950s, a blacklist was a list of persons whose opinions or associations were deemed politically inconvenient or commercially troublesome, thereby subjecting them to either difficulty finding work or termination from employment.
-During this period, blacklists became particularly prominent in the industries, most notably Hollywood film making,investigated by the House Committee on Un-American Activities (HUAC) for possible links to the Communist Party of the United States.
+During this period, blacklists became particularly prominent in the industries investigated by the House Un-American Activities Committee (HUAC) for possible links to the Communist Party of the United States, most notably Hollywood film making.
 HUAC was seeking to purge the country of any communist influences.
 In this photo, seven Hollywood figures of the Hollywood Ten arrive at U.S. Federal Court in Washington June 22, 1950, to face charges of contempt for defiance of the House Committee on Un-American Activities.
 From left to right, Samuel Ornitz, Ring Lardner Jr., Albert Maltz, Alvah Bessie, Lester Cole, Herbert Biberman, and Edward Dmytryk.
 (AP Photo, used with permission from the Associated Press)

 The Motion Picture Alliance for the Preservation of American Ideals (MPA), an organization that wanted to defend the movie industry against communist infiltration, encouraged HUAC to investigate communism in Hollywood.
 In May 1947, members of the MPA testified before the committee on that subject during closed hearings.
 As a result, many people in the entertainment industry were subpoenaed for the October 1947 hearings by the HUAC.
 Those subpoenaed were either “friendly” or “unfriendly” witnesses.

 HUAC held hearings for 'friendly' and 'unfriendly' witnesses